Oliver H. Delchamps Jr.

 Oliver H. Delchamps, Jr., business executive, churchman, civic leader and avid supporter of education was born January 17, 1933 in Mobile, Alabama.

-Mr. Delchamps is a member of the Dauphin Way United Methodist Church and has stressed spiritual values wherever he believed his talents and energy would be productive.
+Mr. Delchamps was a member of the Dauphin Way United Methodist Church and stressed spiritual values wherever he believed his talents and energy would be productive.

-Mr. Delchamps has served as president of America's Junior Miss Scholarship Fund.
-He has supported the Boy Scouts of America movement with his means and his efforts; the Mobile United Way receives his considerable momentum as do many other worthwhile efforts for the good of his fellow man.
+Mr. Delchamps served as president of America's Junior Miss Scholarship Fund.
+He supported the Boy Scouts of America movement with his means and his efforts; the Mobile United Way received his considerable momentum as did many other worthwhile efforts for the good of his fellow man.

-As a member of the Board of Trustees of the University of Alabama, he has made a signal contribution to higher education in Alabama and the nation.
-His interest in improving the minds and characters of all the people of his area, from kindergarten through college, is well known.
+As a member of the Board of Trustees of the University of Alabama, he made a signal contribution to higher education in Alabama and the nation.
+His interest in improving the minds and characters of all the people of his area, from kindergarten through college, was well known.

-He is listed in Who's Who in America.
+He was listed in Who's Who in America.

-He is married to Otilia Meyer, and has three children: Oliver Harris, III, Karen Ann, and John Meyer.
+He was married to Otilia Meyer, with whom he had three children: Oliver Harris, III, Karen Ann, and John Meyer.

 Oliver H. Delchamps, Jr. passed away on October 31, 2019.